-1 Examine the technical aspect related to sand casting and riser designing 2 Get acquainted with advantages, limitations of various casting process 3 Acquire fundamentals of various types of joining processes 4 Get familiar with NDT techniques and advantages, disadvantages and limitations of various welding processes 5 Develop an understanding of forming processes

-T CO1 Interpret foundry practices like the basic principles in casting and derive relationship in riser designing, cavity filling etc. CO2 Select appropriate casting process for a given component CO3 Identify the advantages and limitations of the various types of joining processes and select the appropriate one according to the application.
+1 Examine the technical aspect related to sand casting and riser designing 2 Get acquainted with advantages, limitations of various casting process 3 Acquire fundamentals of various types of joining processes 4 Get familiar with NDT techniques and advantages, disadvantages and limitations of various welding processes 5 Develop an understanding of forming processes the completion of this course, students will use to: CO1 Interpret foundry practices like the basic principles in casting and derive relationship in riser designing, cavity filling etc. CO2 Select appropriate casting process for a given component CO3 Identify the advantages and limitations of the various types of joining processes and select the appropriate one according to the application.
 Interpret the characteristic curves for welding transformer.
 CO4 Apply NDT techniques to identify various casting and welding defects CO5 Differentiate various metal forming processes such as hot and cold working, rolling, forging, extrusion, sheet metal works and drawing Processes.